Download and print as a PDF (546kB pdf)

 Anti-hormone therapy is recommended because:

-- it lowers the chance of cancer coming back
+- it lowers the chance of cancer coming back in the same breast

 - it lowers the risk of cancer developing in the other breast